jeffrey-anderson/intro-to-kubernetes/swe/README.md

 kubectl apply -f postgres-db-password-secret.yaml
 ```

 **NOTE:** While the password may look encrypted, it is only encoded and easily be decoded.
-DO NOT check passwords and other secrets into version control.
+DO NOT check passwords and other secrets into version control unless it's private and access is extremely limited.

 ```
 echo VXNlLWEtQmV0dGVyLVBhc3N3MHJk | base64 --decode